The site of an abandoned, decaying dam hiding in plain site.

-The town, nestled next to the Rogue River, drew a significant portion of the town’s freshwater supply from the Rogue River 1.5km upstream of the Gold Hills town center.
+The town, nestled next to the Rogue River, drew a significant portion of the town’s freshwater supply from the Rogue River 1 mile (1.5 kilometers) upstream of the Gold Hills town center.
 The human-made 8′ tall concrete dam spanned the river’s width, diverting some of the crystal clear water into the town’s drinking water supply.

 Environmental science has shown that almost all dams are (typically) more impactful on the environment than helpful.
 Unfortunately, this was the case with Gold Hills, as the dam significantly impacted fish migrations and slowed Salmon’s annual passage returning to their spawning grounds.